 The intravenous third- and fourth-generation agents distribute into extracellular fluid and reach levels in the cerebrospinal fluid exceeding those needed to inhibit susceptible pathogens, particularly in the presence of inflamed meninges.
 At the present time, the cerebrospinal fluid penetration of ceftaroline is unknown and the drug has not been studied in the treatment of meningitis.
 The half-lives of these drugs are

 (see eTable 304.2).
 Ceftriaxone is eliminated primarily by biliary

 excretion, and no dosage adjustment is required in kidney disease.

 The other drugs are eliminated primarily by the kidney and thus

 Because of their penetration into the cerebrospinal fluid and potent in vitro activity, intravenous third-generation cephalosporins are effective in the treatment of meningitis due to susceptible pneumococci, meningococci, H

 should be combined with ampicillin or trimethoprim-sulfamethoxazole until L

-monocytogenes has been excluded as the etiologic pathogen.
+monocytogenes has been excluded.